sib-swiss/NGS-introduction-training/docs/day1/server_login.md

 === "Docker"

     Docker can be used to run an entire isolated environment in a container.
 This means that we can run the software with all its dependencies required for this course locally in your computer.
 Independent of your operating system.

+    Use the [video tutorial](https://player.vimeo.com/video/481620477) in combination with the commands below to set up the Docker container.

     A command to run the environment required for this course looks like this (in a terminal or powershell):